Homepage > Portfolio > Search Engine Algorithm Improvement

 While checking a candidate for matching the recruiter’s skills requirements, the algorithm compares the required skill and the candidate’s set of skills (so it’s not that the whole pool of the recruiters skills being forced to comply with the candidate’s).
 This approach enables to evaluate similarity between the two skills being compared.

-MyAmichi allows candidates to import skills from their LinkedIn accounts instead of typing them manually.
-Such import is possible because MyAmichi skills are mostly the same as the skills on LinkedIn website.
+The platform allows candidates to import skills directly from their LinkedIn accounts instead of entering them manually.
+This is possible because the platform’s skill set aligns closely with the skills listed on LinkedIn.
 Therefore, the problem is to find skills similarity in LinkedIn skills domain.

 It’s worth noting that the similarity between the skills Sr and Sc is asymmetric.
 For example, skill “AngularJS” usually implies having skill “JavaScript” (as AngularJS is a JavaScript framework), but that is not true for the opposite case: knowing JavaScript doesn’t necessarily mean knowing AngularJS.